marcuslim835/co-opeDown/README.md

 Player 2 Controls: Arrow Keys (except Down Arrow) for movement, Down Arrow to shoot

 ### 1.1.3 Scoring Mechanics
 Scoring can differ by the different stages.
 The general rule of thumb is that a stage complete gives a base score of 100, in addition to points given for speed (calculated using the time remaining when the stage is cleared).
+More details can be found in the [Developer Guide](https://github.com/marcuslim835/co-opeDown#developer-guide "For developers who are interested in our implementation").

 ### 1.1.4 Level Mechanics
 As the level increases, questions will progressively get harder.
 For example, in the case of 1.2.1, the numbers generated will increase from 20 in the first level to 60 in the final level.
+More details can be found in the [Developer Guide](https://github.com/marcuslim835/co-opeDown#developer-guide "For developers who are interested in our implementation").

 ## 1.2 Stages
 All stages have a timer on them.
 Players should clear the stage before the timer expires to be able to get the score associated with clearing the stage.